-What Is Automotive BDC Software?
+What is Automotive BDC Software?

-Automotive AI BDC software is a specialized platform built for dealership Business Development Centers to manage lead routing, multichannel communication (calls, texts, emails), appointment scheduling, and agent performance tracking.
+Automotive BDC software is a specialized platform built for dealership Business Development Centers to manage lead routing, multichannel communication (calls, texts, emails), appointment scheduling, and agent performance tracking.
 Unlike generic CRMs, it supports dealership-specific workflows, such as DMS integration, campaign automation, and real-time productivity monitoring.

 Most dealerships don’t struggle with getting leads anymore—they struggle with responding fast enough and consistently enough to convert them.
 Over half of dealership leads now arrive after hours, while average response times remain 17 hours.
 That gap is exactly why BDC software exists.

-The market reflects this shift.
+The market reflects this shift: “The auto dealership CRM software market grew from $5.52B in 2023 to $6.13B in 2024.
 Dealership CRM and BDC tools have become a $6B+ category and are growing steadily as digital retailing, AI, and customer expectations evolve.
 If you want a deeper breakdown, explore our guide on “What is Automotive BDC and Its Best Practices?”

-Three Types of BDC Software — Know What You’re Comparing
+Types of BDC Software — Know What You’re Comparing

 Here’s where most dealership buyers go wrong: they compare tools within the wrong category.